siakhooi/shed/src/md/shed-helm.1.md

 **h**  [helm arguments]

 # DESCRIPTION
-Run helm command with context and/or namespace from current shed kube config.
+Run helm command with context and/or namespace from current KubeConfig.

 # EXAMPLES
 shed-use T; **shed-helm** list